Over a quarter of adults have high blood pressure, also known as hypertension, and this figure is rising.

 What is a high blood pressure?

 Hypertension has no clear cause, and often runs in families.
-It is sometimes referred to as ‘the silent killer’ as you don’t necessarily feel unwell when your blood pressure is high.
+Often, you don’t actually feel unwell when your blood pressure is high.

 Lifestyle is a factor; obesity, smoking, poor diet and lack of exercise can increase blood pressure.
 Likewise losing weight, stopping smoking and being more active can reduce blood pressure.

-Blood pressure is required to pump blood around the body.
+Blood pressure pumps blood around the body.
 Pressure is not constant and varies depending on the time of day and changes in body position.
 If you stand up quickly, you can feel dizzy as your blood pressure increases to cope with being upright.

 Blood pressure is measured as two numbers e.g. 120/80.
 The first number is the systolic pressure, the maximum pressure needed to let the heart move blood through the body.
 The normal systolic pressure is usually between 110-130 mmHg The second number is the diastolic or resting pressure, when your heart relaxes.
 The normal diastolic pressure is usually between 70–80 mmHg.

 As you age, your doctor will check your blood pressure at each visit, as blood pressure tends to increase with age.
-High blood pressure is diagnosed after multiple readings record 130/80 or more.
-For some people with other medical conditions e.g. diabetes, blood pressure targets may be set a little lower.
+High blood pressure is diagnosed after recording multiple readings of 130/80 or more.
+Some people with other medical conditions e.g. diabetes, blood pressure targets may be set a little lower.

 Successful treatment of hypertension can involve the use of multiple medicines to reduce blood pressure.
 Lower doses of several medicines can provide better blood pressure control and reduce side effects when compared to a single high dose medicine.
-To make it easier to take your medication, some of these medicines are combined into a single tablet or capsule making it easier to take versus several medicines at once.
+To make it easier to take your medication, some of these medicines are combined into a single tablet or capsule.

 If you take medicines to reduce your blood pressure, it is important to take them every day and not to stop them without discussing this with your doctor.
-It can be dangerous to suddenly stop blood pressure medicines, as this can cause the heart attack or stroke that the treatment was aimed at avoiding.
+It can be dangerous to suddenly stop blood pressure medicines.